-- 4.5.1 In order to provide an indication of the value for money of the KSIP for 2017/18 it has been considered appropriate to benchmark the proposed cycle improvements against a similar LGF scheme in Kent.
+- 4.5.1 In order to provide an indication of the value for money of some of the component parts of KSIP for 2018/19, it has been considered appropriate to benchmark the proposed cycle improvements against a similar LGF scheme in Kent.
 The Kent Sustainable Access to Education and Employment scheme (also known as 'ROWIP') proposed to deliver a number of cycle route improvements around the County. - 4.5.2 The approved business case for the ROWIP scheme calculated an overall scheme BCR of 9.04 representing very high value for money (VfM).
 The appraisal of these schemes was based upon Mortality Benefits calculated using the World Health Organisation's HEAT tool, based on projected usage of the cycle routes (TAG Unit A4.1.). - 4.5.3 Although the proposed KSIP schemes may not deliver the same increase in users as the component schemes within ROWIP, the component scheme costs are relatively similar and very high BCR for ROWIP indicates that the KSIP schemes are likely to represent high value for money.